cloudmesh/cloudmesh-pi-burn/README-hackaday.md

-Second, plugin your SDCard writer and  identify the device on which your SDCard is plugged in. in the PI this will be typically be `/dev/sda`.
-On other operating systems this will be differnt.
+Second, plugin your SDCard writer and  identify the device on which your SDCard is plugged in. in the PI this will typically be `/dev/sda`.
+On other operating systems this will be different.
 You can use our  `info` command to find it with

 ```bash
 (ENV3) pi@raspberrypi:~ $ cms pi burn info
 ```

-set yur device with
+set your device with

 pi@raspberrypi:~ $ export DEV=/dev/sda